beginning of content

 What are endocrine glands?

-Endocrine glands release hormones into your bloodstream.
-Your endocrine glands influence reproduction, metabolism, growth and many other functions.
+Endocrine glands are organs that make and release hormones into your bloodstream.
+Major endocrine glands include:

 The hypothalamus and pituitary gland

-The hypothalamus and the pituitary gland also make some hormones that don’t directly act on other glands in the body.
+The hypothalamus and pituitary gland also make some hormones that act directly on the body without involving other glands.

 What hormones does my hypothalamus make?